BagPipe: Accelerating Deep Recommendation Model Training: Evaluation

-\textbf{Cluster Setup.} We run all our experiments on Amazon Web Services.
-Our training machines are \emph{p3.2xlarge} instances while our \embs{} and \orc{} are each hosted on a \emph{c5.18xlarge} instance.
-Each \emph{p3.2xlarge} instance contains NVidia V100 GPU and 8 CPU cores with 64 GB of memory.
-While each \emph{C5.18xlarge} has 72 CPU cores and 144 GB of memory.
+\textbf{Cluster Setup.} We run all our experiments on Amazon Web Services(AWS).
+For trainers, we use \emph{p3.2xlarge} instances while \embs and \orc run on a \emph{c5.18xlarge} instance each.
+Each \emph{p3.2xlarge} instance contains a Nvidia V100 GPU, 8 CPU cores and 64 GB of memory with inter-node bandwidth of up to 10 Gbps.
+Each \emph{c5.18xlarge} has 72 CPU cores and 144 GB of memory.
 For \system we launched dataloaders on the same \emph{c5.18xlarge} as \orc since the machine had ample compute.
+To study the performance of \system in a setting with different amounts of compute and bandwidth we also run some experiments on \emph{g5.8xlarge} where each machine has an Nvidia A10G GPU,32 CPU cores with inter-node bandwidth of 25 Gbps.

-\textbf{\system Configuration.} Unless otherwise stated, for all our experiment we set the cache size such that we can perform a look-ahead of up to 200 batches.
-Further we also used a RPC batching parameter of 0.25 for eviction, which translates into cache evictions at the interval of every 50 iterations.
-We study the sensitivity of these parameters and effect on throughput and memory in Section~\ref{sec:oracle_cacher_benchmark}.
-We run all our experiments for 2000 iterations, which roughly translates to 1 epoch on Criteo Kaggle Dataset with batch size of 16,384.
+\textbf{\system Configuration.} Unless otherwise stated, for all our experiments we set the cache size to enable lookahead of up to 200 batches.
+We study the sensitivity of these parameters and their effect on throughput in \S\ref{sec:oracle_cacher_benchmark}.
+We run all our experiments for 2000 iterations, which roughly translates to 1 epoch of Criteo Kaggle Dataset with batch size of 16,384.